xuan-hh/Youtube-Data-Analytics/README.md

 0. Install all dependency libraries.

 1. Initialise / update your Youtube API key with the -api flag.
+(Refer to https://developers.google.com/youtube/v3/getting-started on how to obtain your own API key)

 ```python3 <api_key> -api```